We use the price cards actually sell for.

 Why It Matters for Your Portfolio

 When you track your collection's value, the number you see should reflect what you could actually sell those cards for today.
-Listing medians inflate portfolio values by including prices no one is willing to pay.
+Listing medians inflate portfolio values by including prices no one is willing to pay; transaction-backed market price does not.

 Data Freshness